121 Online Chat

 Sometimes things get really tough and you may be having suicidal thoughts, or have a plan in place to kill yourself.
 In these situations we want you to get the best support as quickly as you can.
 Online support is not the best place to get this kind of support, therefore if you are feeling like this please call Childline ( 08001111) or The Samaritans (116123).

 There is always someone available to listen to you and these organisations offer an immediate and confidential service.

 While you wait

 You may have to wait to speak to the worker, this gives you time to think about what you want to say.
-There is information, videos and games to occupy you.
-You will be alerted when you are first in the queue.

 Be open and honest

 To help you as much as we can you need to open up, remember your chat is confidential.

 Make sure there is nothing to distract you while you are talking to the trained listener